Launch of the ENPH and Georgetown’s Commitment to Humanities Education

 Georgetown is building on its strengths in humanities education and scholarship with new initiatives and classroom opportunities focused on expanding faculty and student engagement with the humanities.

-These efforts consist of the new Georgetown Humanities Initiative, the Future of the Humanities Project, and the new Master of Arts in Engaged and Public Humanities (MAEPH), which demonstrate the global, interdisciplinary, and multifaceted dimensions of Georgetown’s approach to humanities education.
+These efforts consist of the new Georgetown Humanities Initiative, the Future of the Humanities Project, and the new Master of Arts in Engaged and Public Humanities (ENPH), which demonstrate the global, interdisciplinary, and multifaceted dimensions of Georgetown’s approach to humanities education.

-“In the humanities we study the past in order to better understand our present condition and plan for the future,” says Kathryn Temple, founding director of the new MAEPH.
+“In the humanities we study the past in order to better understand our present condition and plan for the future,” says Kathryn Temple, founding director of the new ENPH.
 “We can draw on humanities training and habits of mind to help solve global and local problems, to understand why we behave as we do and how we might do better.”

 Students in the program will explore and combine their academic interests through interdisciplinary courses from across the university while building a foundation in the public and digital humanities.
 In addition to coursework, students will complete an internship at an academic, nonprofit, or corporate organization that fits their interests.